Death Cafes / At the Threshold

 Death and Dying happens to us all.

-We also run At the Threshold conversations for groups of six to eight people.
+We also run At the Threshold sessions for groups of six to eight people.

 These are two connected sessions to focus on anticipating death and how your story might continue.
 They are safe, nourishing and reflective spaces to consider the transformations that come with our death and dying.